sunlichao-slc/libra/README.md

 ```

 Notes:
-- `embeddings-dir` should be class folders for CIFAR-style recovery.
+- `embeddings-dir` should use class-wise folders for CIFAR-style recovery.
-- The script recovers one random embedding per class and also saves comparison grids.
+- The script reconstructs one random embedding per class and saves comparison grids.

-### 6) Evaluate reconstruction quality
+### 6) Evaluate Reconstruction Quality

 ```bash
 python scripts/eval/evaluate.py \